rickbergfalk/marky-mark/README.md

 ## Recommended Pairings

-Because marky-mark doesn't do anything but read markdown files meant for static-site generators, you'll want to pair it up with other sweet modules to create your own site generator.
+Because marky-mark doesn't do anything but read and parse files meant for static-site generators, you'll want to pair it up with other sweet modules to create your own site generator (the funky-bunch approach).
-(I propose that any static site generator built with marky-mark be classified as a funky bunch site generator, or a site generator that uses the funky-bunch approach.)

 Here are some suggested modules that are fun to use with marky-mark:

-- a markdown processor (such as marked)
 - a templating library (EJS, Jade, eco, handlebars, mustache, etc.)
 - a date formatting library (such as moment)
 - a map/reduce or javascript object querying library (I've found taffydb to be super helpful)